-- Evaluated key assumptions used by the management; - Reviewed the independent specialist valuation review report for the reasonableness of the valuation methodology of cash generating units' assets including goodwill analysis prepared by management.
-As part of the review, assessed the reasonableness of key management assumptions in respect of estimated future cash flows, growth and discount rates and assessed the sensitivity analysis on key assumptions; - Engaged auditor's expert to assess the application of valuation method to calculate value in use as per IAS 36 "Impairment of assets" and to perform reasonable check of assumptions used in the model; - Compared key assumptions against historic trends, business plans and industry benchmarks as applicable.
-Additionally, we reviewed and assessed the future business plans both from internal and external perspectives, and compared forecast to historical trends; - Checked the accuracy and completeness of the information produced by management, that was used as the basis of impairment assessment; and - Considered the adequacy of the group's disclosures as presented in the accompanying consolidated financial statements in accordance with applicable accounting standard.
+- · Evaluated key assumptions used by the management; - Reviewed the management valuation report for the reasonableness of the valuation methodology of cash generating units' assets including goodwill analysis prepared by management.
+As part of the review, assessed the reasonableness of key management assumptions in respect of estimated future cash flows, growth and discount rates and assessed the sensitivity analysis on key assumptions; - Compared key assumptions against historic trends, business plans and industry benchmarks as applicable.
+Additionally, we reviewed and assessed the future business plans both from internal and external perspectives, and compared forecast to historical trends: - Checked the accuracy and completeness of the information produced by management, that was used as the basis of impairment assessment; and - Considered the adequacy of the group's disclosures as presented in the accompanying consolidated financial statements in accordance with applicable accounting standard.